Tinder (app)

+After building a profile with a Meta login or cell phone number, Tinder users can "swipe right" to like or "swipe left" to dislike other users' profiles, which include their photos, a short bio, and some of their interests.
+These potential romantic matches are achieved using a "double opt-in" system, also called "matching", where two users must like each other before they can exchange messages.
+Chatting on Tinder is only available between two users who have swiped right on one another's profiles.
+The selections a user makes are not known to other users unless two users swipe right on each other's profiles.
+The site also has verified profiles for public figures, so that celebrities and other public figures can verify their identities.

+The app is available in 190 countries and 45 languages.

+The basic app is free but there are microtransaction options for additional functions and features, which are priced higher for users over 30 and users in developed countries, based on the company's testing that showed these users were willing to pay more.

+Tinder may not be used by anyone under 18.
+If minors are found to be using Tinder, their account will be banned until they reach their 18th birthday.

 History

+Sean Rad launched Tinder at a hackathon at the Hatch Labs incubator in West Hollywood, Los Angeles County, California, United States in 2012.

-The original prototype for Tinder, called 'MatchBox', was built during a hackathon in February 2012 by Sean Rad and engineer Joe Munoz.
-The hackathon was hosted by Hatch Labs, a NY-based startup incubator with a West Hollywood outpost.
+Sean Rad and engineer Joe Munoz built the original prototype for Tinder, "MatchBox", during a hackathon in February 2012.
+The hackathon was hosted by Hatch Labs, a New York-based startup incubator with a West Hollywood outpost.
 Realizing the name MatchBox was too similar to Match.com, Rad, his co-founders, and early employees renamed the company Tinder.
 The company's flame-themed logo remained consistent throughout the rebranding.

 2012: Prototype and launch

-In January 2012, Rad was hired as General Manager of Cardify, a credit card loyalty app launched by Hatch Labs.
+In January 2012, Rad was hired as general manager of Cardify, a credit card loyalty app launched by Hatch Labs.
 During a hackathon in his first month, he presented the idea for a dating app called Matchbox.
-Rad and engineer Joe Munoz built the prototype for MatchBox and presented the "double opt-in" dating app on February 16, 2012.
+Rad and Munoz built the prototype for MatchBox and presented the app on February 16, 2012.

 In March, co-founder Jonathan Badeen (front-end operator and later Tinder's CSO), and Chris Gulczynski (designer and later Tinder's CCO) joined Cardify.

 In May, while Cardify was going through Apple's App Store approval process, the team focused on MatchBox.
-During the same period, Alexa Mateen (Justin's sister) and her friend, Whitney Wolfe Herd, were hired as Cardify sales reps.
+During the same period, Alexa Mateen (Justin's sister) and her friend Whitney Wolfe Herd were hired as Cardify sales reps.

 In August 2012, Cardify was abandoned, Matchbox was renamed Tinder, and co-founder Justin Mateen (marketer and later Tinder's CMO) joined the company.

 In September 2012, Tinder was soft-launched in the App Store.
 It was then launched at several college campuses and started to expand quickly.